vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 #### The bottom input features

-- Autocomplete when you input.
+- Autosuggestion when you input.
-- Press `Tab` if only one command matched, the matched command will be autocomplete right away.
+- Press `Tab` if only one command matched, the matched command will be autocompleted right away.
 - Press `Up` and `Down` to traverse command history, it's a 1000 limit history, I think it's enough to use.
+- Press `Esc` to close command mode and back to the main window.
+For now Logseq can not get focused automatically sometime. so you need to click the main window to continue.
 - Just in case bug stuck, there are `Run` button and `Close` at bottom right to help you trigger behaviors.

 #### Supported commands